-Join Joe Marini for an in-depth discussion in this video Object operations, part of Up and Running with Underscore.js.
+Join Joe Marini for an in-depth discussion in this video Object operations, part of Learning Underscore.js.

 Okay, let's finish up by taking a look at some of…the operations that you can perform on objects, using the _library.…And you can see here in the snippets,…I've scrolled down to the object operations section…and we're going to open up the ops_start…file and this is where we'll exercise the functions.…Let's begin by using the extend function.…So we're going to copy these lines right here and we'll paste them in and…I'll describe what's going on.…So down here in the event handler for the load function, we'll paste, alright?…The extend function is really useful…for adding new properties, to existing objects.…